About this area

 Between the Oslofjord and the forests lies the Norwegian capital.
 Oslo has a special combination of city life and easy access to the great outdoors.

-With its unique islands and skerries, the cosy town of Kragerø is perfect for experiencing coastal life and culture in Southeastern Norway.
+The cosy town of Kragerø is surrounded by islands and skerries, making it a favourite for experiencing coastal life and culture of Southern Norway.

 Experience a rich cultural life, a bustling quayside and a cosy Old Town.
 Fredrikstad is proud to be the best preserved fortress town in Scandinavia.